amieecode/amieecode/README.md

 In addition to my data-centric skills, I am adept at writing proficient codes with Django, one of Python's powerful frameworks.
 My ability to contribute to various aspects of a project sets me apart.

-## 📊 Keywords

-- Front End Developer
-- Machine Learning
-- Back End loading...

 ## 🌟 Let's Connect

 I'm open to collaboration, discussions, and new opportunities.
-Feel free to reach out for any data-related endeavors!
+Feel free to reach out!

 Happy coding!